tomasstolker/diskmap/README.rst

 Contributing
 ------------

-Contributions are welcome, please consider forking the repository and creating a pull request.
-Bug reports can be provided by creating an `issue <https://github.com/tomasstolker/diskmap/issues>`_ on the Github page.
+Contributions are welcome so please consider `forking <https://help.github.com/en/articles/fork-a-repo>`_ the repository and creating a `pull request <https://github.com/tomasstolker/diskmap/pulls>`_.
+Bug reports and feature requests can be provided by creating an `issue <https://github.com/tomasstolker/diskmap/issues>`_ on the Github page.

 License
 -------

-Copyright 2020-2021 Tomas Stolker
+Copyright 2020-2022 Tomas Stolker

 *diskmap* is distributed under the MIT License.
 See the LICENSE file for the terms and conditions.